Email marketing

 • Organize or just take part in social events to let your clients join the fight against breast cancer.

-• Throughout October, offer special pink-themed products, part of the proceeds will go to breast cancer charities.
+• Offer special pink-themed products, part of the proceeds will go to breast cancer charities.

 Pink is the color of the fight against breast cancer.
 The pet goods brand Pet Party offers to customize their collections in pink and to express solidarity with the fight against breast cancer.